AgoraIO-Usecase/AgoraChat-rn/README.md

 2. Use `terminal` to initialize the project `yarn`
 3. If this is the first project initialization, run the 'yarn run generate-source-env' command.

-**Note** `yarn` is a compound command.
-For developers who don’t understand the command, more relevant knowledge is needed to replace it with the `npm` command.
+**Note** `yarn` will execute additional commands.
+For developers who do not understand commands, if they need to use `npm` command replacement, they need to understand more reliable content.
-**Note** When creating this project, some commands related to `yarn` have been preset, so it is recommended to use `yarn`.
+**Note** When creating this project, the scaffolding has preset some commands related to `yarn`, so it is recommended to use `yarn` to complete most of the work.

 #### Universal Compilation